A newborn was surrendered to Florida's only safe haven baby box. Here's how they work

 The organization launched the first baby box in the U.S. in Indiana in 2016, and the organization received its first surrendered newborn in 2017.
 There are now at least 134 baby boxes scattered across numerous fire stations and hospitals in the country, according to the organization.

-There are plans to establish more baby boxes in Indiana, which already has 92 of them -- the most for any state.
+There are plans to establish more baby boxes in Indiana, which already has 92 of them -- the most of any state.

 "It's really simple from a policy matter," Santa Clara University law professor Michelle Oberman told NPR's All Things Considered in August.
 "It doesn't require you to face hard questions about what we owe people most impacted by abortion bans."